Vincent of Lerins

 - What did Vincent of Lerins write, and is any of it still read?

 - Vincent of Lerins wrote the Commonitorium, a treatise on the development of Christian doctrine.
-It is still read today, particularly for its articulation of the 'Vincentian Canon,' which remains a reference point in discussions about doctrinal development and orthodoxy.
+It is still read today, particularly by those interested in the history of theology and the principles of doctrinal development.

 - Is Vincent of Lerins considered a saint?
 By which traditions?

 - Vincent of Lerins is considered a saint in the Roman Catholic Church and is commemorated on May 24.
-He is also recognized as a saint in the Eastern Orthodox Church.
+He is also recognized by some Eastern Orthodox Christians, although he is not universally venerated in the Orthodox tradition.

 - Why did Vincent of Lerins refuse to compromise even when it cost everything?